 Option 1: For those who want a lot of action, you can simply back all the overlays in every race.
 So wherever you can secure a price greater than the rated price, you bet.

 Does that mean you need to set around and constantly watch prices?
 You can if you like, but the easiest way to do it is to use Betfair SP.
 Not only is it a low-margin market that pays great prices, Betfair also make it absolutely simple to bet to value – because you can input a minimum price when you place your SP bet.
 If the final Betfair SP price is higher, your bet is on.
 If it’s not, your bet isn’t placed.
 It’s a fantastic way to ensure you’re only backing the overlays.
+This guide shows you exactly how to use Betfair SP.

 Option 2: If you’re a little more selective and only want to bet where Trev has a high degree of confidence, then you can do that too!
 Trev is certainly more selective with his own betting, and provides updated throughout each meeting as to what he’s doing in each race.
 Just follow his instructions!